TeriForey/fawkes/docs/source/troubleshooting.rst

    :depth: 2
    :backlinks: none

-Phoenix does not start
+Fawkes does not start
 ----------------------

-Phoenix needs a running mongodb and pycsw service.
-Sometimes Phoenix is started when these service are not ready yet.
-In that case start theses services manually in the order mongodb, pycsw and Phoenix with:
+Fawkes needs a running mongodb and pycsw service.
+Sometimes Fawkes is started when these service are not ready yet.
+In that case start theses services manually in the order mongodb, pycsw and Fawkes with:

 .. code-block:: sh

-    $ source activate pyramid-phoenix     # activate conda environment used by phoenix
+    $ source activate fawkes     # activate conda environment used by fawkes
     $ supervisorctl restart mongodb
     $ supervisorctl restart pycsw
-    $ supervisorctl restart phoenix
+    $ supervisorctl restart fawkes

 You can also try to restart all services with: